inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 I always wanted to have this.
 The cool part of me wanted _me_ to be the one who writes it, the pragmatic part just wanted to have access to a list like this, and the hedonistic part kept whispering that surely there are greater joys in life than documenting the `mock` library... no matter how magnificent the result might eventually become.

-But here I am, some years later, in the wrath of the epidemic lockdown, re-running Python tests in an infinite loop until I figure out **which nobs and settings of this `mock` library I have to turn and set to get it to mock the damn remote calls**.
+But here I am, some years later, in the wrath of the epidemic lockdown, re-running Python tests in an infinite loop until I figure out **which knobs and settings of this `mock` library I have to turn and set to get it to mock the damn remote calls**.

 So I finally gave in and wrote this down. **This is the list I wish I had.**